By Kai-Hsin Hung

 Poverty is the worst form of violence.
 It is a full spectrum violation of one’s universal human rights, dignity, and our sacred connection to the Earth and the Creator.
 Poverty is the deprivation of human rights and the desecration of the sacredness and the beauty of humanity.
 As reflected in the 2013 United Nation’s Universal Periodic Review (UPR) on Canada, human rights such as right to food, education, health, adequate housing, safety, political participation, environment, and fair treatment and other fundamental universal human rights are often restricted or are made almost inaccessible to a diverse group of peoples and individuals, such as indigenous peoples, women and children, temporary workers, and the homeless, who have less power and living in conditions of injustice in Canada.
 The premeditated invisibilization of these individuals and communities living with less power are rooted in colonization, capitalist greed, patriarchy, and the cultural genocide of one group of people by another group.
 For further information on this, Why Poverty, including Poor Us: An Animated History is a great selection of educational films on the history and roots of poverty.

-This was a very hard blog to draft as it is very personal but also a way for Faith House Ottawa to share our monthly discussion.
+This was a tough blog to draft as it is very personal but also a way for Faith House Ottawa to share our monthly discussion.
 There is always hope.
 In Augusta Dwyer’s Broke but Unbroken, showcase how individuals through grassroots social movements and collective actions, the poor are finding their own radical solutions to poverty.
 Quoting from Nelson Mandela “Overcoming poverty is not a task of charity; it is an act of justice.
 Like Slavery and Apartheid, Poverty is not natural.
-It is man-made and it can be overcome and eradicated by the actions of human beings…”
+It is man-made, and it can be overcome and eradicated by the actions of human beings…”